 So not only was the food great, but the scenery was better.
 Here was my view as I ate my lobster roll.

 During my first evening in Portland, Maine, I took a sunset cruise that took us by some of the lighthouses.
 Also on the cruise were some of the forts used during the early years of the United States.

 And now I must talk about lobster.
 Like I said prior, I had never eaten lobster.
 I like seafood, but lobster just looks intimidating.
 Like, how do I eat this thing?
 Well, I soon found out.
 I went to a lobster bake.
 I took a ferry over to Peaks Island where the local Lion’s Club prepared lobster and clams for us.
 Mind you, this was an experience — bib and crackers and all.
 The lobster was amazing.
 Not so sure about the clams, though.
 My only concern is how do I order lobster in the future that will be this good?

 5) Pineland Farms

-Another excursion I participated in was a trip to a local dairy farm.
+Another excursion I took part in was a trip to a local dairy farm.
 As a farmer, I find agriculture in other parts of the U.S. very interesting.
-We visited the Pineland Farms, a working dairy farm where they encourage visitors to visit.
+We visited the Pineland Farms, a working dairy farm that encourages visitors.
 The countryside was beautifully laced with rolling hills and trees as we traveled to the farm.
 They have about 160 dairy cows and also other farm animals.
 There was also an on-farm store where customers could purchase farm and Maine products.
 Too bad I flew because I was restricted on what I could buy!

 6) Portland Maine Foodie Tour